dvidelabs/poly.shell/README.md

       a globally unique batch identifier string used to prefix all other identifiers.

   - `this.id` :

-      a globally unique starting with batch id followed by a the schedule index separated by a dash.
+      A globally unique id for this schedule invocation with the form:
+      `batchid-scheduleindex`

   - `this.index` :